-15 For more discussion of the challenges inherent in developing these and other adjustments, see: Robinson, L.A. and J.K.
+&lt;sup>17 For more discussion of the challenges inherent in developing these and other adjustments, see: Robinson, L.A. and J.K.
 Hammitt.
 2015c.
 "Research Synthesis and the Value per Statistical Life."
 Risk Analysis.
 35(6): 1086-1100.
-The EPA (2010a) White Paper and the Kling et al. (2011) SAB-EEAC review of that paper also discuss the difficulties inherent in adjusting values to reflect the differences between mortality risks associated with cancers and with other conditions.
+The EPA (2010a) White Paper and the Kling et al. (2011) SAB-EEAC review of that paper also discuss the difficulties related to adjusting values to reflect the differences between mortality risks associated with cancers and with other conditions.

-16 One stated preference study that met the criteria, by Cameron and DeShazo, provides estimates for multiple health conditions.
+&lt;sup>18 One stated preference study that met the criteria, by Cameron and DeShazo, provides estimates for multiple health conditions.
 However, the value used in the review is for sudden death; more work would be needed to confirm the results for other conditions.
 Cameron, T.A. and J.R.
 DeShazo.
 2013.
 "Demand for Health Risk Reductions."
 Journal of Environmental Economics and Management.
 65: 87-109.

-17 Long, M.C.
+&lt;sup>19 Long, M.C.
 2014.
 "Estimating an Altruism Adjusted Measure of the Value of a Statistical Life: Preliminary Findings."
 Center for Studies in Demography and Ecology, University of Washington.
-Unpublished manuscript
+Unpublished manuscript one's own risks.
+As discussed in more detail in Robinson and Hammitt (2013, 2015a), the treatment of altruism raises difficult issues in the context of benefit-cost analysis, and we exclude such studies from consideration.